 \proclaim Example.
 For natural sequences of Lie groups, such as the orthogonal groups $\O(n)$, the Thom spectrum $\M\O$ is filtered by the sequence $\M\O(n)$.
 Similarly, $\M\U$ is filtered by the sequence $\M\U(n)$.
 These are important examples of filtered $\E_\infty$ ring spectra.
 The (symmetric) Thom spectrum $\M\O(m)$ has as its $k$th spectral level the simplicial set $\B\O(m)^{\R^k\oplus V_m}$, where $V_m\to\B\O(m)$ is the universal rank $m$ vector bundle over~$\B\O(m)$ and the superscript denotes the Thom space of a vector bundle.
 We have inclusion maps $\M\O(m)\to\M\O(m+1)$ and multiplication maps $\M\O(m)\wedge\M\O(n)\to\M\O(m+n)$.
 The latter are induced on individual spectral levels $k$~and~$l$ by the maps $\B\O(m)^{\R^k\oplus V_m}\wedge\B\O(n)^{\R^l\oplus V_n}\to\B\O(m+n)^{\R^{k+l}\oplus V_{m+n}}$ constructed using the universal property of~$\B\O(m+n)$.
 Combined together, this data gives us a filtered $\E_\infty$-ring spectrum~$\M\O$.

 \proclaim Example.
-The Adams-Novikov spectral sequence of an $\E_\infty$-algebra spectrum~$E$ over an $\E_\infty$-ring spectrum~$S$ is obtained from the filtered object given by applying the quasicategorical Dold-Kan correspondence to the bar construction of~$E$ over~$S$, a cosimplicial spectrum (the $n$th term is $E\wedge_S\cdots\wedge_SE$, where $E$ repeats $n+1$ times).
+The Adams--Novikov spectral sequence of an $\E_\infty$-algebra spectrum~$E$ over an $\E_\infty$-ring spectrum~$S$ is obtained from the filtered object given by applying the quasicategorical Dold--Kan correspondence to the bar construction of~$E$ over~$S$, a cosimplicial spectrum (the $n$th term is $E\wedge_S\cdots\wedge_SE$, where $E$ repeats $n+1$ times).

 \proclaim Example.
 Consider the category of pointed motivic spaces, i.e., simplicial presheaves on the Nisnevich site localized at Nisnevich covers and the maps ${\bf A}^1\times X\to X$.
 If $R_1={\bf P}^1_*$, then symmetric $R$-spectra are motivic symmetric spectra and we obtain a model structure on filtered algebras over filtered motivic operads.